tjkhara/notes/linux_notes/svv_linux_fundamentals/21_managing_software.md

 The dependency needs to be installed before you can install the package.

+You can use the yumdownloader to download the rpm file.

 Classic way to install rpm packages is

     rpm -ivh {file.rpm}

+To uninstall the package you can do

+    rpm -e {package_name}

+example:

+    rpm -e htop

 ## Managing libraries